ditrit/specimen/README.md

 nodule:
   _mapFacultative:
     # content contains all the children of the current nodule.
-These children
-    # can have a title when `content` is a map, or no title when `content` is
-    # a list.
+Nodes which
+    # contain a content entry are seen as tree nodes, while nodes which do
+    # not contain it are seen as leaves
     content:
-      _oneOf:
       - _listOf: nodule
-        - _mapOf: { title: nodule }
+    # The PENDING flag tells the engine to skip the node and all its decendants.
+    # The FOCUS flag tells the engine to skip all the OTHER nodes that do not
+    # have the flag "FOCUS"
-    flag: flag
+    flag:
+      _in: ["PENDING", "FOCUS"]
-  # all the key-values will be passed to the code box
+  # all the entries of the mapping will be added to the descendant slabs of
+  # this nodule and then passed to the code box, except for the `content` entry
   _mapOf: { string: termination }
 # Besides all the keys that are found in the yaml, the code box will be passed
 # an argument "title": an array of strings, the titles the library encountered